This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 They found a way to offer a truly quality grill at affordable prices.
 That’s exactly why their grills are consistently rated as best sellers across a variety of online platforms and types of grills.

 In terms of brand history, Traeger’s story is quite different than Z Grills.
-Traeger has claim to the original pellet grill, which was developed, patented, and produced first in the mid 1980’s.
+Traeger has a claim to the original pellet grill, which was developed, patented, and produced first in the mid 1980’s.
 The design of their grill resembled the barrel style of a traditional offset smoker, but they replaced the offset box with a hopper for wood pellets.

 Wood pellets were a revolutionary way to cook at the time.
-They allowed for you to grill or smoke foods with wood fired flavor, without the hassle of managing a fire.
+They allowed you to grill or smoke foods with wood fired flavor, without the hassle of managing a fire.
 Ease of use was the main selling point of the pellet grill, which allowed you to make delicious food without fuss.

 For decades, Traeger was the leader in the pellet grill submarket until about 2007, when their patent expired.
 They still are a lead innovator in the industry and make quality grills, but now face stiffer competition to stay ahead of the game.